Kristina01111000/Drws_site/README.md

 See if there is a way to see how many people downloaded the scorecard, use google for site analytics - he needs a google workspace account for this

-- Can we have people sign up to get an email once a day and other people once a week, different groups, email lists, starting at different times, chronological order when they join, everyday, every week , have them choose that, through peepso or learndash, or through a mailing thing, maybe constant contact, see if at allows chronological emails when you sign up
 - https://www.constantcontact.com/blog/automated-welcome-series/ 15 emails every 2 days, look at core vs plus
-- We will email you every other day with a link to a quick minute on youtube
+- We will email them every other day with a link to a quick minute on youtube

 --------------------------------------------------------
  analytics add him as an admin for other sites -> check